 The best interpretations come when you are familiar with your cards and a bit of the history of the deck and why certain hidden symbols are so psychologically powerful.

 Size counts in cards as in everything else.
 When choosing a deck it would be great if you could hold or shuffle them.
 Because how they feel in your hands is a very visceral part of the whole experience.

 There are very tiny decks which may be great if you work in a cubicle or want to carry them in your purse all the time and have them on hand to study at odd moments of the day.

-I keep all my decks and books together in a drawer but the bags are helpful to keep the cards form flipping around if I open the drawer suddenly.
+I keep all my decks and books together in a drawer.
+However, the bags are helpful to keep the cards from flipping around if I open the drawer suddenly.